Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Hourly Rate

-Many new cleaning businesses charge an hourly rate for their services because it ensures they’re making money on every completed job.
+Many new businesses charge an hourly rate for their services because it ensures they’re making money on every completed job.

 When you’re first getting started, hourly rate pricing is ideal because you don’t know your average cleaning times yet.